 If there had been more loans, the refunds from the repaid loans would probably have wiped out the balance and some money would also have been refunded to Mr X.

-If Mr X had repaid some of his last loan, this would have been treated as repaying the capital, so the balance would have been reduced further.
-This is why if you are in a DMP when you make a complaint you may as well carry on making the payments to it – this isn’t going to reduce the refund you get.
+If Mr X had repaid some of the defaulted loan, this would have been treated as repaying the capital, so the balance would have been reduced further.